Charlie Sheen Checks Into Rehab; 'Two And A Half' Men Goes On Hiatus

 Rosenfield says, "He is most grateful to all who have expressed their concern.
 Sheen asks that his privacy be respected at this time and that no additional informational will be provided."

-The actor had been expected to return to work on hit sitcom "Two and a Half Men" on Tuesday when the programme resumes filming, but TV bosses have now placed the show on an indefinite hiatus.
+The actor had been expected to return to work on hit sitcom "Two and a Half Men" on Tuesday when the program resumes filming, but TV bosses have now placed the show on an indefinite hiatus.

 A statement says, "Due to Charlie Sheen's decision to enter a rehabilitation center, CBS, Warner Bros.
 Television and executive producer Chuck Lorre are placing Two and a Half Men on production hiatus.
 We are profoundly concerned for his health and well-being, and support his decision."